Dr. Althea Blackhead Zero 2 Step Nose Patch

 Learn more about Salix Alba Bark Extract

-We don't have a description for Schisandra Chinensis Fruit Extract.
+We don't have a description for Schisandra Chinensis Fruit Extract yet.

-Indigenous groups have used witch hazel to help treat inflammation, which was then used by early settlers to North America.
+North American Indigenous groups have used witch hazel to help treat inflammation for centuries.

 Learn more about Hamamelis Virginiana Extract

-Hydrogenated Lecithin is created from the hydrogenation of lecithin.
-Hydrogenation is a chemical reaction between molecule hydrogen and another element.
+Hydrogenated Lecithin is created from the hydrogenation of lecithin (a group of phospholipids).
+Hydrogenation is a chemical reaction between hydrogen and another element.

-Hydrogenated Lecithin is an emollient and emulsifier.
+This ingredient is an emollient and emulsifier.
 As an emollient, it helps soften skin by trapping moisture within.
+As an emulsifier, it prevents oil and water ingredients from separating.

-Peg-45 Hydrogenated Castor Oil is an oil.
+PEG-45 Hydrogenated Castor Oil is an oil.

 Potassium hydroxide is commonly known as caustic potash.
 It is used to fix the pH of a product or as a cleaning agent in soap.
 In cleansers, it is used for the saponification of oils.